AldrinCleetus/AnimeLibrary/README.md

   </a>
 </p>

-> A way to see your completed anime collection and even take screenshots to share them.
+> A way to see your completed anime collection from MyAnimeList and even take screenshots to share them

 ### 🏠 [Homepage](https://animelibrary.herokuapp.com)